illinois-cs241/illinois-cs241.github.io/_docs/shell.md

 Some things to keep in mind:

 - The order in which you print the processes does not matter.
-- The 'command' for `print_process_info` should be the full command you executed, with escape sequences and environment variables expanded.
+- The 'command' for `print_process_info` should be the full command you executed, with escape sequences expanded.
 (This is _different_ from what gets stored in the history!)
 The `&` for background processes is optional.
 For the main shell process _only_, you do not need to include the command-line flags.

 ### `kill <pid>`